 - 1. In the Work Packages application, create a record. - 2.
 Specify the main work order. - 3.
 Specify the aircraft or piece of equipment that the work package applies to. - 4.
 Specify the start and end dates for the work. - 5.
 Specify the MRO location where the work is carried out. - 6.
 Optional: Specify a customer and a customer agreement. - 7.
-Select the Add Tasks and Work Orders to Work Package action to search for valid task cards and work orders to add to the work package.

-- 8. Select the Generate Work Orders action to create work orders for any task cards that do not have work orders associated with them. - 9.
-Save the record.
+Select the Add Tasks and Work Orders to Work Package action to search for valid task cards and work orders to add to the work package. - 8.
+Optional: Select the Add Existing WOs from Task Cards? check box to include any open work orders that are associated with the task cards in the work package. - 9.
+Optional: To include unscheduled work in the work package, on the Work orders tab, click Add Job Cards. - 10.
+Select the Generate Work Orders action.
+If the selected task card and work order are associated with an existing work package, the Generate Work Orders for Work Package dialog box opens and you can select if the work order in the existing work package should be moved. - 11.
+Review the status of the Move WO to Current WP? check box for each row to determine the work orders that you want to add to the current work package: